particle-iot/docs/src/content/reference/firmware.md

 Particle.timeSyncedLast(timestamp);
 ```

-Returns the number of milliseconds since the device began running the current program when last time synchronization with Particle Cloud was performed.
+Returns the number of milliseconds since the device began running the current program when last time synchronization with Particle Device Cloud was performed.

 This function takes one optional argument:
-- `timestamp`: `time_t` variable that will contain a UNIX timestamp received from Particle Cloud during last time synchronization
+- `timestamp`: `time_t` variable that will contain a UNIX timestamp received from Particle Device Cloud during last time synchronization

 ```C++
 // EXAMPLE